USGS-WiM/wimpo/README.md

 ### Prerequisites

-Prerequisities needed to install the software and how to install them
+Prerequisites needed to install the software and how to install them

 ### Installing